thegetty/quire-docs/content/guide/fundamentals.md

 ### Heading 3
 #### Heading 4

 On the headings, in general you should not use the *Heading 1* tag in your content as that should be reserved for the page title, which is automatically generated.
 Start with *Heading 2*.
 Also headings should be thought of as levels of your content outline, not as sizes large to small, though they’re often thought of and used that way.
-See our [*Notes on accessibility*](../resources/accessibility.md) for more on this.
+See our [*Accessibility Principals*](/resources/accessibility-principals/) for more on this.

 ```md
 > Blockquote